Why Does It Mean When Chocolate Turns White?

 How long can you eat chocolate after the expiration date?

-If you stored the chocolate properly, you can eat milk chocolate two to four months after the expiration date without any difference in taste or quality.
-Dark chocolate for one year and white chocolate for up to four months.
+If stored properly, you can eat milk chocolate and white chocolate two to four months after the expiration date without any difference in taste or quality.
+On the other hand, dark chocolate with a high cocoa content may last for up to one year.

 Can chocolate be stored at room temperature?

-You can most definitely store chocolate at room temperature without it having any major impact on the overall quality.
+You can store chocolate at room temperature without any major impact on the overall quality.

 Advertisement